Ignite-Laboratories/Enigmaneering/enigma1/E1S1 - Binary Subdivision.md

 Here, the logical form is a _byte_ - but that's not a hard requirement, just a universal standard.

 This is what we ultimately will be exploiting to facilitate binary synthesis!
 Some values can be stored in _far less bits_ than they're logically stored at, relative to known points in the index.
-For example, if walking down from the dark side the numeric bit length shrinks exponentially.
-If one instead counted from a known point in the index, the numeric length changes.
-To highlight this, one can _synthesize_ points using a _bit pattern_ repeated across the index.
+If one instead counted from a known point in the index, the numeric length can change drastically compared to counting from 0.

+But what even _is_ a known point in an index?

+Well, it's any point that can be _implicitly_ referenced from contextual information.
+The midpoint, for example, is _always_ known to be a one followed by all zeros _up to the index's bit length_.
+But you can take this even _further_ by synthesizing repeating _**patterns**_ of bits across the index.

 Let's take an 11-bit index and subdivide it into eight regions using a note (3-bit) pattern: